 How can this condition affect the ability to operate a vehicle?

-When it comes to driving with dementia, and assessing someone’s ability to do so, you must understand that as a degenerative condition it will begin with light symptoms and gradually get worse.
+When it comes to driving with dementia or other degenerative brain diseases, and assessing someone’s ability to do so, you must understand that as a degenerative condition it will begin with light symptoms and gradually get worse.
 This can make it difficult to determine when exactly someone’s has crossed the threshold of no longer being safe to operate a vehicle with their degenerative brain disease, and this reinforces the importance of professional testing.